alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 ## Compliance

 An implementation MUST be compliant with the strict requirements of [TR-10-13][] that are introduced by a `shall` clause.
-Some of these requirements are repeated in this specification to emphasis their importance, without impacting their original normative scope.
+Some of these requirements are repeated in this specification to emphasize their importance, without impacting their original normative scope.
 This specification MAY document additional `protocol`, `mode` and `ecdh_curve` in addition to those specified in [TR-10-13][], [TR-10-14] or other VSF/IPMX technical recommendations.
 The inclusion of  additional values for these parameters MUST NOT be interpreted as a violation of any `shall` clause within the referenced technical recommendations.

 An implementation MUST be compliant with the non-strict requirements of [TR-10-13][] that are introduced by `should` and `may` clauses when these requirements are explicily elevated to strict requirements in this specification through a `MUST` clause.